At Gonville & Caius College, we welcome visitors, students, staff and academics of all abilities.

 The main entrance is on the first floor, with around ten steps up from street level on Senate House Passage.
 Once within the building the main route to the Library is up a wide staircase with handrail.

 Access for those with restricted mobility is via a lift from the rear entrance, door width of 0.8m, on the corner of Senate House Passage and Trinity Lane, pictured above.
+The entry door is not the normal one used by students and Fellows, but a lesser known door to its right.
 Several steps down to lift, with a small wheelchair lift to one side of the steps.
 There are double glazed doors to the main corridor and the lift is the first door on the right.
-It is an eight person, 1200 lb (kg?) capacity lift.
-Two levels of shelving exist in the Upper Library, but only one is accessible by lift.
+It is an eight person, 550kg capacity lift.
+Plans to enlarge it are currently in evolution, the challenge being to expand the lift shaft within this beautiful listed building sufficiently to meet DDA requirements.
+Two levels of shelving exist in the Upper Library, but only the lower one is accessible by lift.
 The Librarian can assist with access and loans of individual books.
 Proximity card access applies throughout, but doors are manual in operation.
 Spacious and carpeted with working desks on the main library floor at height of 0.8m.

 West Road (Harvey Court): JCR/cafeteria/breakfast room